 Condition 12: Public Parking

 If public parking is proposed to be provided on site, this shall be supported by further assessment which is undertaken by a suitably qualified traffic engineer and submitted to Council with the OPW.
 The assessment shall determine the traffic effects associated with the provision of on-site public parking as being acceptable with reference to relevant Auckland Unitary Plan parking standards.

+Advice Note: Any proposal for the provision of public parking at ground level (existing or proposed levels) will also require assessment in respect to the requirements of condition 3 and condition 4 (Flood Modelling) of this designation.

 Condition 13: Provision for Cycle Parking